 Customer Service Software can include:

-- Help desk tool - A helpdesk is a tool that helps your business respond to customer more quickly and effectively.
-A helpdesk helps your customer service team offer the best and swiftest possible experience to your customers.
+- Help desk tool - A helpdesk is a tool that helps your business respond to customers more quickly and effectively.
+It also helps your customer service team offer the best and swiftest possible experience to your customers.

 - CRM tool - CRM stands for Customer Relationship Management.
 This tool helps manage a company's contact with current and potential customers.
 It uses data analysis about customers' history with a company to improve relationships with customers.
 CRM focuses on customer retention and sales growth.